olinjs/olinjs/classes/class11/README.md

 A pepper is a a random string of data concatenated to every piece of information, and a salt is a different random string of data, which is uniquely generated for each piece of data that gets encrypted.
 So in a system using a salt and a pepper, we need to store the system-wide pepper, and keep track of which salt is used to encrypt which piece of information.
 We won't at all get into the math behind the one-time pad, or how it adds cryptographic strength, but just trust us on this one.
-It's one of those things you're better of just having.
+It's one of those things you're better off just having.

 To take this all one step further, you can make your encryption more secure by repeating your salting and hashing any number of times (think 100 to 100,000).
-The point of the encryption - or hashing - step, is that it is one way in that it's not terribly slow to encrypt, but without a key it exponentially slower to decrypt.
+The point of the encryption - or hashing - step, is that it is one way in that it's not terribly slow to encrypt, but without a key it is exponentially slower to decrypt.
 By repeating the process over and over, you're (kind of but not really) guaranteeing that no (modern) computer running any (publicly) known algorithm will crack your data before the heat death of the universe.
 Doesn't that sound handy?